Lannan Foundation

 - Application Status: The foundation is no longer accepting new letters of inquiry as of 2022 and plans to close by 2032

-- Spend-Down Phase: The foundation is actively deploying remaining assets to existing programs and initiatives
+- Spend-Down Phase: The foundation is actively deploying remaining assets (approximately $150 million) to existing programmes and initiatives

 - Historical Approach: Worked primarily through invitation and existing relationships rather than open applications